m-creations/docker-openwrt-wso2is/README.md

 ```
 mkdir /my-repository
 ```
-If you leave it empty at runtime it will fill with respository folder of downloaded wso2is-#.#.#.zip file for first time.
+If you leave it empty at runtime it will fill with the respository folder of downloaded `wso2is-#.#.#.zip` file for first time.
-If you have a pre-configured WSO2IS you can copy repository folder of it into new created /my-repository foldr.
+If you have a pre-configured WSO2IS you can copy repository folder of it into new created `/my-repository` foldr.

 Then, run it with this command:
 ```